Set up a Street Play session

 How Street Play works

-A typical Street Play session is an after-school or weekend event led by neighbours, for neighbours, and only publicised within the immediate streets.
+A typical Street Play session is an after-school or weekend event, for up to two hours.
+Led by neighbours, for neighbours, the session is only publicised within the immediate streets.

 A residential road is closed to through traffic, with volunteer stewards at each road closure point to redirect through traffic and escort residents' cars in and out safely.